LarsMichelsen/pmatic/README.md

 Please take a look at the issue tracker and the TODO file.

+What really is needed is specific support for the different Homematic devices.
+I added some specific classes for devices I have to the `pmatic/devices.py` but have not added properties and methods to reflect their individual features.
+And there are also a lot of devices I don't own.
+It would be really helpful if you could help out adding more devices to pmatic.

+This will make it a lot easier to use pmatic.
+Because, for example calling `device.is_battery_low` is a lot more comfortable than digging into the details of a device and find out you have to call `self.channels[4].values["FAULT_REPORTING"].formated() == "LOWBAT"`.

+So please help adding more devices!

+## Changes

+Please take a look at the `CHANGELOG.rst` file for a detailed list of changes.

 ## Reporting Bugs, Feature Requests

 Please use the issue tracker on the [pmatic GitHub page](https://github.com/LarsMichelsen/pmatic).